rtCamp/Frappe-Manager/README.md

     -   Clone the repo.
     -   Change directory into repo.
     -   Build the containers.
-Building images takes time!!!.
+This will take time.

         ```bash
           ./build.sh